kusumsgit/Linux/linuxcommands.md

   vm editor: vm <filename> then press i to enter insert mode and :wq to save and exit and :q! to exit without saving your content. nano <filename> then ctrl x and write y and enter to exit out from nano.

+### The tar command archives multiple files into a TAR file – a common Linux format similar to ZIP, with optional compression.

+Here’s the basic syntax:

+tar [options] [archive_file] [file or directory to be archived]

+For instance, you want to create a new TAR archive named newarchive.tar in the /home/user/Documents directory:

+tar -cvf newarchive.tar /home/user/Documents